function-store/TD_ParHoverMIDI_VSN1/README.md

 **Switching Modes**:
 - **Via Parameter**: Set the `Step Mode` custom parameter to "Fixed" or "Adaptive"
-- **Via VSN1 Shortcut**: Hold all 4 step buttons simultaneously to toggle between modes
+- **Via VSN1 Shortcut**: Press the leftmost and the rightmost step buttons simultaneously to toggle between modes
 - **Visual Feedback**: VSN1 screen briefly displays "_FIXED_" or "_ADAPT_" when mode changes, and the circle's outline color switches between white (Fixed) and colored (Adaptive)

 ### Secondary Mode (`Secondary Mode`)